 And then there’s your neck

 Unless you’ve somehow found out a way to breathe through your pillow, you would like to move your head to the side once you sleep on your stomach.
 That puts your head and spine out of alignment, twisting your neck.
 You would possibly not notice the damage this causes after one night of stomach sleeping, but over time neck problems can develop.
 The neck problem you don’t want could be a herniated disk.
-That’s when there’s a rupture of the gelatinous disk between your vertebrae.
-When this gel bulges out from the disk, it can irritate the nerves.
+This occurs when there’s a rupture of the gelatinous disk between your neck vertebrae.
+This causes gel to bulge out from the disk and irritate your nerves.

 Special cautions for moms-to-be

 When you’re sleeping for two, you would like the maximum amount of quality rest you’ll get.
-The very notion of sleeping on your stomach is laughable late into your pregnancy, but you’ll want to avoid it during early pregnancy, too.
-That extra weight around the middle will increase the pull on your spine.
+The very thought of sleeping on your stomach might make you laugh if you’re late into your pregnancy, but it can be harmful during the early months of pregnancy as well.
+The extra weight you are carrying increases the pull on your spine.
 Also, your baby will have more room if he or she isn’t forced to squeeze in between your spine and also the mattress.
 Sleeping on your left side when you’re pregnant can increase healthy blood flow and supply the optimum oxygen levels for you and your baby.

 Tips for people who sleep on their stomach: